-Nominal interest rates reflect the combination of the real interest rate and inflation.
-The mean values for 1-month nominal interest rates were 1.1% for the first month and 7.8% for the 50^{th} year.
-The initial nominal interest rate indicated in the model (1.1%) is in line with the user defined starting level (June 2004) of 1.1%.
-The $1^{\text{st}} - 99^{\text{th}}$ percentile range for the 1-month nominal interest rate after 10 years is 0% to 19.4%.
+50th year.
+The initial nominal interest rate indicated in the model (1.1%) is in line with the user-defined starting level (June 2004) of 1.1%.
+The 1st-99th percentile range for the one-month nominal interest rate after 10 years is 0.0% to 19.4%.

-The mean 1-year nominal interest begins at 1.9% and moves to 7.7% by the end of 50 years.
+The mean one-year nominal interest begins at 1.9% and moves to 7.7% by the end of 50 years.
 The initial value is again in line with the current level of interest rates.
-The $1^{st} - 99^{th}$ percentile range of the 1-year nominal interest rate after 10 years is 0% to 18.3%.
+The 1st-99th percentile range of the one-year nominal interest rate after 10 years is 0.0% to 18.3%.

 The mean 10-year nominal interest begins at 4.6% and moves to 7.1% by the end of 50 years.
-The initial value is in line with the current level of interest rates for long-term bonds, given the June 2004 10-year U. S. Treasury yield of 4.4%.
-The $1^{st} - 99^{th}$ percentile range of the 1-year nominal interest rate after 10 years is 0.6% to 12.7%.
+The initial value is in line with the current level of interest rates for long-term bonds, given the June 2004 10-year U.S. Treasury yield of 4.4%.
+The 1st-99th percentile range of the one-year nominal interest rate after 10 years is 0.6% to 12.7%.

-The Funnel of Doubt graphs of 1-month, 1-year, and 10-year nominal interest rates, Figures 8-10, are similar to the real interest rate and inflation graphs, but have a barrier at zero since the restriction that nominal interest rates not be negative is applied in this case.
-This restriction is illustrated by the 1st percentile line on Figures 8 and 9, but not for the 25th percentile line.
+The funnel of doubt graphs of one-month, one-year, and 10year nominal interest rates, Figures 8 through 10, are similar to the real interest rate and inflation graphs, but have a barrier at zero since the restriction that nominal interest rates not be negative is applied in this case.
+This restriction affects the 1st percentile line on Figures 8 and 9, but not the 25th percentile line.
 The effect of the restriction is not apparent for the 10-year nominal interest rates.
-The level of uncertainty increases over the 50 year time period used in the forecast.
+The level of uncertainty increases over the 50-year time period used in the forecast.
 Since the nominal interest rate is determined by adding the real interest rate to the inflation rate, the increasing uncertainty reflected by real interest rates and the inflation rate generates the same behavior for nominal interest rates.

-The histograms for the 3-month, 1-year, and 10-year model nominal interest rates and the actual 3-month, 1-year, and 10-year nominal interest rates are displayed in Figures 11-13.
-(The 1-month values are not consistently available for historical data over a long enough time period to be relevant.
-Therefore, 3-month interest rates are used for in Figure 11.)
-Figures 11-13 show the distribution of nominal interest rates one year into the projection period.
+The histograms for the three-month, one-year, and 10-year model nominal interest rates and the actual three-month, oneyear, and 10-year nominal interest rates are displayed in Figures 11 through 13.
+(The one-month values are not consistently available for historical data over a long enough time period to be re-